Budget firms boom in gloom but sparkle to fade

-Shares in companies such as budget airline EasyJet, Accor, which runs Ibis budget hotels, betting firm William Hill and Premier Inn hotel chain owner Whitbread have gained 36 to 64 percent this year.
+Shares in companies such as budget airline EasyJet (EZJ.L), Accor (ACCP.PA), which runs Ibis budget hotels, betting firm William Hill (WMH.L) and Premier Inn hotel chain owner Whitbread (WTB.L) have gained 36 to 64 percent this year.

 While constraints on European consumers’ spending should see the budget providers continue to do well, the travel and leisure sector’s outperformance could evaporate over the next six to 12 months.